shortpgh/one-touch-devenv-starter/README.md

 download a box
 ================
-Use these commands to install the box that matches the config, or download your own box and update the config.

-  $ vagrant box add ubuntu http://puppet-vagrant-boxes.puppetlabs.com/ubuntu-server-12042-x64-vbox4210.box
-  $ vagrant init ubuntu
+The Vagrantfile includes the box that this was tested with.
+Type the command below to start it.

   $ vagrant up

 forks